JUS5630 – Privacy and Data Protection

-Outside Europe, such norms tend to be described in terms of protecting “privacy”, “information privacy”, or increasingly, “data privacy”.
-The main focus is on European and international codes, primarily the European Convention on Human Rights and Fundamental Freedoms (ECHR) Article 8 and Directive 95/46/EC, along with case law pursuant to these instruments.
-Special attention is also given to Directives 2002/58/EC and 2006/24/EC, and to Norway’s Personal Data Act of 2000 (Personopplysningsloven).
-The latter is used to illustrate how the international codes are nationally implemented.
+Outside Europe, such norms are often described in terms of protecting “privacy”, “information privacy”, or increasingly, “data privacy”.
+The main focus of the course is on European and international codes, primarily the European Union (EU) General Data Protection Regulation (Regulation (EU) 2016/679), the European Convention on Human Rights and Fundamental Freedoms (ECHR) Article 8, the EU ePrivacy Directive (Directive 2002/58/EC), along with case law pursuant to these instruments.
+Special attention is also given to the interplay between data protection law and intellectual property rights, particularly in the context of efforts to curb digital “piracy”, regulate digital platforms and increase the transparency of automated decisional processes.

-The themes taken up in the course may be summed up with the following key-words: privacy, data protection, surveillance, Internet, cyberspace, encryption, freedom of expression.
+The themes taken up in the course may be summed up with the following key-words: privacy, data protection, surveillance, cyberspace, intellectual property, algorithmic regulation, freedom of expression.

 For students enrolled in Rettsvitenskap (jus) (master - 5 år): Have you considered a specialization as part of your degree?
 The course is part of the profile Personvern, sikkerhet og digital forvaltning.

 The primary aim of the course is to facilitate a solid understanding of legal policies on privacy and data protection, particularly in the context of distributed computer networks such as the Internet.
 More specifically, the course seeks to illuminate the rationale and regulatory logic of such policies along with the various technological challenges that they face.